 Sleep Apnea Treatment

 While the CPAP is the go-to standard treatment for sleep apnea, it has a very low compliance rate among patients.
-The majority of the complaints are that the CPAP is uncomfortable and obtrusive.
+The majority of the complaints are that the CPAP machine is uncomfortable and obtrusive.
 However, a common modern treatment for sleep apnea is an oral appliance, which goes in the mouth and helps keep the airway open.
-Coastal Virginia Sleep Solutions focuses on treating patients from Norfolk, VA that are diagnosed with sleep apnea with oral appliances.
-They offer many types of appliances to fit your individual needs.
+Coastal Virginia Sleep Solutions focuses on treating patients from Norfolk, VA using comfy oral appliances.
+We offer many types of appliances to fit your individual needs.